CritixGames/Darker-Souls/README.md

 # Darker-Souls
-This game is functional make sure all files are in the same folder as the executable.
+This game is functional but MAKE SURE all files are in the same folder as the executable.